 - Connection obfuscation feature

-- Split tunneling limited to browser
+- Split tunneling limited to some platforms

-Surfshark provides split tunneling capabilities via its Windows and Android apps, as well as its Chrome and Firefox browser extensions.
+This budget-priced provider offers split tunneling capabilities via its Windows and Android apps, as well as its Chrome and Firefox browser extensions.

-The provider protects your connections using government-level encryption, kill switch protection and an ad-blocking feature.
+The provider protects your connections using government-level encryption, kill switch protection, and an ad-blocking feature.
 Privacy protection is taken care of by the provider’s no-logs policy and acceptance of Bitcoin.

-Surfshark customer support is always there thanks to a searchable support library, a support contact form and an around-the-clock live chat option.
+Surfshark customer support is always there thanks to a searchable support library, a support contact form, and an around-the-clock live chat option.

-- Ever-expanding global server network
+- Fast-expanding global server network

 - Unlimited concurrent connections